morrowwm/cameraImage/README.md

 I built this to work with a TP-link Tapo C320WS camera, but should work with any camera providing an RTSP feed.

 It's not overly complicated, but assumes you're a bit competent with python, opencv and yaml.
+I'm no guru, so have tried to limit anything overly elegant.

-Copy example_config.yaml to config.yaml, and modify to suit your situation.
+* Copy example_config.yaml to config.yaml, and modify to suit your situation.
-Change the cameraImage.py file to be executable.
+* Change the cameraImage.py file to be executable.
-Install any necessary python libraries.
+* Install any necessary python libraries.

 I call it once per minute with a cron job.